-Okara, this miracle food that’s low in fat and high in calcium, protein and dietary fiber is sold at almost all Japanese supermarkets in the tofu isle.
+This miracle food that’s low in fat and high in calcium, protein and dietary fiber is sold at almost all Japanese supermarkets in the tofu aisle.
 It is usually white or yellowish in color though you can also find greyish okara, a by-product of black soybean tofu.

-Unlike its siblings, soymilk and tofu, okara isn’t consumed on its own.
-In Japanese cuisine, it is commonly used to prepare unohana 卯の花, a popular and traditional savory side dish made by combining okara, vegetables such as carrots, burdock, negi (leek or green onion) and shiitake mushrooms, shoyu (soy sauce), mirin (Japanese rice wine) and sometimes konnyaku (elephant yam).
+Unlike its siblings, soymilk, and tofu, this Japanese ingredient isn’t consumed on its own.
+In Japanese cuisine, it is commonly used to prepare unohana 卯の花, a popular and traditional savory side dish made by combining okara, vegetables such as carrots, burdock, negi (leek or green onion), shiitake mushrooms, shoyu (soy sauce), mirin (Japanese rice wine) and sometimes konnyaku (elephant yam).
 Like okara, ready-made unohana is also available at most Japanese stores; generally found in the takeout food isles.

-In addition to savory dishes like unohana, okara can be utilized as a versatile nutritious and diet-friendly addition to baked goods.
+In addition to savory dishes like unohana, you can use okara as a versatile nutritious, and diet-friendly addition to baked goods.
 In gluten-free recipes, okara can entirely replace flour, giving baked goods a wonderfully moist feel.
 And in vegan baking, it is a convenient egg substitute.
-Even in a recipe containing gluten, egg and/or dairy, simply adding 1/4-1/2 cup of okara to your cake or muffin batter is an easy way to up your good-health brownie points.
+Even in a recipe containing gluten, egg, and/or dairy, simply adding 1/4-1/2 cup of okara to your cake or muffin batter is an easy way to up your good-health brownie points.

 My personal favorite way to use okara is to make okara crumble.
 It is unbelievably easy, so wonderful and so good for you!

 I have chosen to flavor this okara recipe with blueberry seeing as blueberries are one of Japan’s most nutritious summer fruits.
 This is because the anthocyanin pigments found in these tiny blues are actually quite powerful, helping boost skin elasticity and protecting against UV damage too.